brenthuisman/dosia/README.md

 Dosia
 =====

 This package comprises Python bindings for GPUMCD (Hissoiny et al. 2011), dicom parser for CT's, RTDoses, and RTplans, and a dose computation tool based on the GPUMCD bindings.
 Note that this means this package won't work on platforms other than Windows x64, as GPUMCD does not.
+You also need a CUDA 8 capable card with at minimum 2GB of VMEM.

 In the design my philosophy is, library first, scripts second, gui third.
 I am happy to report I can deliver on all fronts at this time :)